Jenkins Installation & User Guide

 - Follow the instructions below to install the plugin into Jenkins

-- In Jenkins, go to Manage Jenkins → Manage Plugins.
+- In the Jenkins interface, navigate to Manage Jenkins → Manage Plugins.

 Once the plugin is installed, it needs to be configured at the global level, as well as once for each Jenkins job.